 One new project I am in the early stages of is the development of a Living Books Library for children near my home in Ithaca.
 One reason I took on this work was to familiarize myself with the best titles for children published in the last century.

 I have three children, all grown.
 They all started out their formal education at a company-sponsored Montessori day care, then transferred to Emerson Waldorf School for the early grades.
 My first son attended Waldorf schools through the twelfth grade.
 The younger two were homeschooled during their middle school years.
 One continued to homeschool through the high school years, the other attended Emerson Waldorf High School.
 Two of my children graduated from college, one from UNC-Asheville and the other from St. John’s College.
-The third has just completed his third semester at Tompkins Cortland Community College.
+The third has just completed his fifth semester at Tompkins Cortland Community College.

 My own education consisted of public school for elementary, middle, and high school, followed by four years of undergraduate work at Cornell University, graduating in 1972 with a B.A. in Classics.
 I even did three years of graduate work in Classics at Cornell before I realized that I didn't love Classical Philology enough to devote my life to it.
 Two years of course work in Computer Science at Clemson University prepared me for a career in the software industry.
 I left the corporate world in 2003 to homeschool my children, beginning my entrepreneurial adventures a couple of years later.